Historic

 A typical example of the repurposing building

-revitalizing Historic Grand Avenue.
+that is revitalizing Historic Grand Avenue.

 take the freeway and come downtown on 7th Avenue instead of along Grand.